 Arizonans sweat through some of the highest temperatures in the country.
 The average temperature in Phoenix in July, according to The Weather Channel, is 106 degrees.
 Extreme heat like that experienced in Arizona can be dangerous even deadly, pushing the human body beyond its limits.
-In the summer, The Salvation Army often opens hydration stations across Phoenix to distribute water and educate people about the dangers of extreme heat.
+In the summer, the Maricopa Association of Governments coordinates heat relief resources, including heat relief stations that are available to the public.

 Most heat disorders strike when people spend too much time in the heat or overexert themselves.
 Older adults, young children, and people who are sick, overweight or have an underlying health condition are more susceptible to heat-related illness.